prudnikov/mocktail/README.md

 It allows you to define data models similar to how Django or Pydantic models are defined and generate data that follows the that model.

 > [!WARNING]
-> Once I started preparing to publish this package to PyPi I realized that this name is taken, so this package will
-> be renamed soon.
-I'm still looking for a nice name for it, if you have any ideas please share here #4
+> When I started preparing to publish this package to PyPi, I found out the name was already taken, so I’ll be renaming it soon.
+I’m still searching for a good name—if you have any ideas, please share them in  https://github.com/prudnikov/mocktail/issues/4

 ## Examples